-The Barclays U.S. Treasury Index returned 1.34% during the quarter.
-As designed, the Portfolio performed in line with the Index with a total quarterly return of 1.26%.
+The Barclays U.S. Treasury Index returned 1.35% during the quarter.
+As designed, the Fund performed in line with the Index with a total return of 1.31%.
 We continue to invest with the goal of providing returns that closely approximate those of the Index.

 If you are an income-oriented investor who is looking to diversify your investments by gaining broad exposure to the U.S. Treasury market then this Fund may be right for you.
 It offers a diversified portfolio of Treasury securities approximating the Barclays U.S. Treasury Index.

 - Passively managed in an effort to replicate the performance and composition of the Barclays U.S. Treasury Index.

 - Invest substantially all (and at least 80%) of its assets in a representative sample of the U.S. Treasury obligations included in the Index.

 - Provide investors with a way to gain broad exposure to U.S. Treasury market.